-The EU-funded project ECMA Pro offers ADDITIONAL TRAININGS DURING ECMA SESSIONS and beyond that will provide ECMA ensembles with skills to better and more autonomously plan and implement their careers.
+The EU-funded project ECMA Pro offered ADDITIONAL TRAININGS DURING ECMA SESSIONS and beyond that provided ECMA ensembles with skills to better and more autonomously plan and implement their careers.

 Lectures, workshops and coaching sessions during ECMA sessions and online: